Kashmir battles to restore mobile services after militant attacks

 As many as 2,500 telecom towers were affected, an industry group said, but authorities were bringing them back online gradually as police tightened security.

-"We expect the problem to be resolved in the next few days, and normalcy to return to telecom services in the area by the end of the week," said Rajan S. Mathews, head of the Cellular Operators Association of India (COAI).
+"We expect the problem to be resolved in the next few days, and normalcy to return to telecom services in the area by the end of the week," said Rajan S. Mathews, head of the Cellular Operators Association of India.

 Indian police, army and paramilitary forces in Kashmir, one of the most heavily militarised regions in the world, have stepped up patrols and detained more than a dozen people over the attacks.